jabirali/fish-expressvpn/README.md

 This requires your `sudo` password when connecting.
-If you get tired of that, you can use `sudo visudo` to edit your `/etc/sudoers` file, and add the following line to disable password prompts for the command that relinks your `resolv.conf`:
+If you get tired of that, you can use `sudo visudo` to edit your `/etc/sudoers` file, and add the following line to disable password prompts for the command that fixes your `resolv.conf`:

     # ExpressVPN
-    ALL ALL=(ALL) NOPASSWD: /bin/ln -f /var/lib/expressvpn/resolv.conf /etc/resolv.conf
+    ALL ALL=(ALL) NOPASSWD: /bin/cp --remove-destination /var/lib/expressvpn/resolv.conf /etc/resolv.conf

 [1]: https://www.expressvpn.com/
 [2]: https://github.com/junegunn/fzf